Ladson shopping center being redeveloped; new retailer to open in downtown Charleston

 A game store now offers a second location in the Charleston area.

-Final Round Game Shop recently launched a new shop at 2408 Ashley River Road, Unit D, in West Ashley.
+Final Round Game Shop recently launched a new shop at 2408 Ashley River Road in West Ashley.
 The other is at 4552 Ladson Road in Ladson.

 It's open 3-8 p.m.
 Thursday and Friday and noon-8 p.m.
 Saturday and Sunday.